When I was a young mother, I wore a t-shirt with the words: “The

 life’s work to advocate for children’s right to be raised and educated with

-respect and without the “isms” – sexism, racism, classism, ageism, consumerism
+respect and without the “isms” – sexism, racism, classism, ageism, consumerism,

 and other elitist or destructive social influences.